The Edge of Mystery: Casting

 In February 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Lotte Verbeek as Ana Jarvis, Lesley Boone as Rose Roberts, Rey Valentin as Agent Vega, Kurtwood Smith as Vernon Masters, Brian Glanney as Agent Ford, Ken Marino as Joseph Manfredi, Tina D'Marco as Nonna Manfredi, Matt Braunger as Dr. Aloysius Samberly, Tom T. Choi as Doctor Chung, Russell Edge as Agent Blackwell, Tim Brown as snub-nose and Damian O'Hare as Nick Driscoll.
 Edge, Brown, and O'Hare did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Verbeek, Boone, Valentin, Smith, Marino, Braunger, and Choi reprise their roles from earlier in the series.

 Release

-Broadcast

 "The Edge of Mystery" was first aired in the United States on ABC on February 23, 2016.

-Following broadcast, the episode was offered free-to-view on ABC.com and the Watch ABC mobile app alongside the rest of the season, continuing the network's policy of limited-time catch-up availability for the series.
-Hulu subsequently acquired exclusive subscription-streaming rights in the United States, adding both seasons on 29 November 2017.

-The complete series migrated to Disney+ in phases: it was part of the U.S. launch catalogue on 12 November 2019 and formed part of the U.K./Ireland launch line-up on 24 March 2020.

-Outside subscription platforms, the episode is purchasable in HD through major digital retailers such as Apple TV/iTunes, Amazon Prime Video and Google Play, where it is bundled as part of the complete second-season set.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.